Sandra Pisani: International hockey - selector and manager

 From 1993 to 2000, Pisani was a National Women's Senior Selector for the Hockeyroos Australia women's national field hockey team.
 She was the Head Selector during the peak of their success when the team won two Olympic gold medals in Field hockey at the 1996 Summer Olympics – Women's tournament and Field hockey at the 2000 Summer Olympics – Women's tournament under coach Ric Charlesworth.

 She was a National Youth Selector since 2012 – a role where she worked alongside fellow South Australian Craig Victory.

-In 2014, she was the Team Manager for the Women's Australia A development tour to China and Japan August 2014.
+In 2014, she was the Team Manager for the Women's Australia A development tour to China and Japan in August 2014.

 Recognition

 She was recognised on the South Australian Sports Institute Hockey Honour Roll for her 1988 Olympic gold medal.

 As part of the Queen's birthday honours in June 1989, Pisani was awarded the Medal of the Order of Australia (OAM) for service to the sport of hockey.

-In the mid 1990s, she was a Board Member of Hockey SA.
+In the mid-1990s, she was a board member of Hockey SA.
 In 1995, she was a Council Delegate for the Australian Women's Hockey Association Inc.

 In June 2000, she was awarded the Australian Sports Medal with the citation "1988 Olympic Team Member – Convenor of Selection Committee".

 In 2003, she was given the Team Sport Australia Award at the Sport Australia Hall of Fame Awards as a member of the gold medal-winning team at the 1988 Summer Olympics.
-This was the first Olympic Gold ever won by an Australian hockey Team, the gold medal being considered the highest achievement in Hockey.
-It was the start of a remarkable era of success for Women's hockey in Australia.
+This was the first Olympic Gold ever won by an Australian hockey Team.
+It was the start of an era of success for Women's hockey in Australia.

-She was inducted to the South Australian Sport Hall of Fame in 2015.
+She was inducted into the South Australian Sport Hall of Fame in 2015.

 She was twice a finalist in the Caltex SA Sports Star of the Year Award.